-This blog post is going to be the first in a series of posts that share the research we've done on the topic of wine and winery branding over the last couple of years.
+This blog post is intended to be the first in a series of posts that share the research we’ve done on the topic of wine and winery branding over the last couple of years.

 Earlier this year I purchased a book of (non-alcohol-related) packaging design studies from a New York design company, R.Bird.
 This collection of studies inspired me to collect the various research that we have done about the various aspects of wine branding, packaging, web design, etc. into one place.
 We wanted to share this research in hopes that it will help anyone who is starting a new winery or considering a rebrand/repositioning of their existing winery.